Make Your Next Trip Extraordinary

 luxury tent camp in the Sahara desert at night - Morocco

-The dunes don’t lend themselves well to traditional construction materials.
-Instead, Hicham and Radia will recommend the right desert camp; the 4- and 5-star encampments that they use have no more than 16 canvas-sided tents, each with their own ensuite bathroom.
+The dunes don’t lend themselves to traditional construction materials.
+Instead, Hicham will recommend the right desert camp based on your needs; the 4- and 5-star encampments that he uses have no more than 16 canvas-sided tents, each with their own ensuite bathroom.

-Dar Ahlam’s unforgettable “Memory Road” itinerary takes travelers from the country’s Atlantic coast to the Sahara, exploring remote parts of the country that few travelers visit.
-Along the way to the hotel, you stay at three houses that blend into the local villages but are very well appointed inside, as well as a desert encampment.
+Dar Ahlam’s “Memory Road” itinerary takes travelers from the country’s Atlantic coast to the Sahara, exploring remote parts of the country that few travelers visit.
+Along the way to the hotel, you stay at three houses that blend into the local villages but are very well-appointed inside, as well as a desert encampment.

 Medfouna, a Moroccan flatbread dough stuffed with meat (cow or lamb), diced onions, and spices.
 You’ll find it in every Berber town in the desert.
 If you head out early enough from Fez, you can enjoy it for lunch in Midelt or a village farther south.